pjk0007/test/README.md

 Return 2 when exceeds your possible number of borrow.

 void member::giveBack()
-this function is called when the giveback something is successful.
+This function is called when the giveback something is successful.
-`nowBorrow--;`
+Reduce `nowBorrow` by one as shown below.
+`
+nowBorrow--;
+`